Licorice (gamer)

-Eric Ritchie, better known as Licorice, is a Canadian professional League of Legends player for Golden Guardians of the League Championship Series (LCS).
-Prior to competing in the LCS, Ritchie played for LCS Challenger teams, such as Cloud9 Challenger and Team eUnited.
+Eric Ritchie, better known as Licorice, is a Canadian professional League of Legends player currently playing for Lyon in the League of Legends Championship of The Americas (LTA) North Conference.
+Prior to competing in the League Championship Series (LCS), the predecessor to the LTA, Ritchie played for LCS Challenger teams, such as Cloud9 Challenger and Team eUnited.
 Ritchie signed with Cloud9 ahead of the 2018 NA LCS season; in his rookie season, he was won the league's Rookie of the Split award and reached the semifinals at the 2018 League of Legends World Championship.
 He made his second World Championship appearance in 2019, and in 2020, he won the LCS championship.
 After six splits with the team, ahead of the 2021 season, Ritchie was traded to FlyQuest.
-He was transferred to the Golden Guardians in the middle of the 2021 Summer split.
+He was transferred to the Golden Guardians in the middle of the 2021 Summer split, before moving to Dignitas (in the Summer 2024 split) after Golden Guardians dissolved at the end of 2023.
+Upon the LCS becoming the LTA North, Ritchie moved to Lyon, the only Latin America-based team in the conference.

 Professional career

 Pre–LCS

-Early in his career, in 2016, Richie played for Cloud9 Challenger in the League of Legends Challenger Series, as a substitute.
-In December 2016, Challengers Series team eUnited bought out Richie's contract from Cloud9.
+Early in his career, in 2016, Ritchie played for Cloud9 Challenger in the League of Legends Challenger Series, as a substitute.
+In December 2016, Challengers Series team eUnited bought out Ritchie's contract from Cloud9.

 Cloud9

 In late 2017, Ritchie signed with Cloud9, as their starting top laner on the main roster for the 2018 NA LCS season.
 He entered his rookie season as the replacement for Cloud9's former top laner Jeong "Impact" Eon-yeong and made his LCS debut in January 2018.
-At the end of the Spring Split, Richie won the league's Rookie of the Split award.
+At the end of the Spring Split, Ritchie won the league's Rookie of the Split award.
 In the Summer Split, Ritchie and Cloud9 reached the semifinals, where they faced Team Liquid; however, they lost the match, 0–3.
 Cloud9 qualified for the 2018 World Championship as North America's third seed, where Ritchie helped the team reach their best international finish in the organization's history, reaching the semifinals.
 At the end of the year, Ritchie was invited to the 2018 All-Star Event as one of three North American representatives.

-The following season, Richie was named to the 2019 LCS Spring Split All-Pro first team.
-Richie missed two weeks of the 2019 Summer Split due to a wrist injury, however despite the missed games, he was named to the LCS All-Pro second team at the end of the split.
-Cloud9 reached the 2019 LCS Summer Split finals, marking the second LCS finals appearance for Richie; the team lost to Team Liquid in the finals by a score of 2–3.
+The following season, Ritchie was named to the 2019 LCS Spring Split All-Pro first team.
+Ritchie missed two weeks of the 2019 Summer Split due to a wrist injury, however despite the missed games, he was named to the LCS All-Pro second team at the end of the split.
+Cloud9 reached the 2019 LCS Summer Split finals, marking the second LCS finals appearance for Ritchie; the team lost to Team Liquid in the finals by a score of 2–3.
 Cloud9 qualified for the 2019 World Championship, marking the second time Ritchie had attended the World Championship.